 The automotive sector is one of the areas that has been impacted quite heavily by the Covid-19 pandemic.
 Companies have been putting multiple projects on hold and investing in new technologies instead.
 This will give them an advantage over their competitors and generate extra revenue in a shorter amount of time.

-Will the current situation influence the automotive sector in the long term and how will it look like after the pandemic is over?
+Will the current situation influence the automotive sector in the long term, and what will it look like after the pandemic is over?
 Today, we’re discussing these topics with the Spyrosoft experts.

 The pandemic gave rise to new trends in the automotive sector